Chengzhi-Cao/LGR/handmethat/model/LGR/README.md

 We follow [Logic_Point_Processes](https://github.com/FengMingquan-sjtu/Logic_Point_Processes_ICLR) to prepare the data.
 The logic rules contain temporal relations and spatial relations.
 We put the demo of logic rules in [baidu drive](https://pan.baidu.com/s/1x-_WDYPrI_WwCMKg6NherA), password:5de0.
 Dataset_id denotes the index of logic rules.
 You can design specific predicates and relation types based on the dataset you are using.

 You can use deep-learning based algorithms to encode this logic rules as latent variable to guide the training process of your own models.
+We provide one pretrained model to process logic predicates (https://pan.baidu.com/s/1bR3S1tkw1Hu9jozOcGJ7CA password：1z79)

 To train the model: